 - Pour the cornstarch mixture into the wok and add the oyster sauce and ground pepper and bring to a boil.
 Doing this from the beginning keeps the veggies crisp and helps prevents over-cooking them.

-- Add the rest of the vegetables and cook for another 2-3 minutes or until vegetables are tender crisp and sauce has thickened.
+- Add the rest of the vegetables and cook for another 2-3 minutes or until vegetables are tender-crisp and the sauce has thickened.
 Season with salt if still needed.
 Serve hot.

 chicken liver (cooked with the meat)